 Planning a wedding is a stressful process.
 Many catering companies offer stress-reducing services like dining room setup and cleanup.
 Other perks may be serving the meal/appetizers or coordinating tables for a buffet.
-It's shocking how many catering companies include these types of services but don't say anything about them.
+It's shocking how many catering companies include these types of benefits but don't say anything about them.

 2. Show menu pricing and payment options online.

-The catering companies we've met with so far usually have pre-made packages offered and then explain how we can mix and match services to customize packages.
+The catering companies we've met with so far usually have pre-made packages offered and then explain how we can mix and match options to customize packages.
 An idea might be to price your catering packages a la carte.
 You could even create an interactive page on your website for customers to build their dream package.
 This could also give your customers a price immediately instead of wasting time with manual calculations and emails.

 Your customers are interested in how your setup looks, especially your brides who want to coordinate the aesthetic of the venue.
 Some questions to answer for your customers online are:

 - What does the buffet look like?

 - What do your appetizer/snack layouts look like?

 These are just a few questions I could think of off the top of my head.
 As someone with a catering company, you already know all the questions your customers ask.
 Keep a list of them and make sure that your website answers all those questions, especially on the sales page.
 For the visual questions, have at least a photo.